ish-xyz/ish-ar.io/content/blog/sre-book-notes-slo-error-budget/index.md

 ---
 title: 'Notes from the SRE book: SLOs & Error Budget'
 date: "2020-02-10T17:39:00.000Z"
 description: "I have finally managed to read the SRE book.
 It has been in my 'book to read' list since forever, and I'm happy that I finally have a little bit of time to read it.
 It is such a good feeling to see things I've been doing day after day for years written and explained in a book with beautiful suggestions and inspirations."
+redirect_from:
+  - /sre_book_notes_slo_error_budget/
 ---

 !['sre'](./sre.png)